German Major (B.A.)

 |Capstone: Select one course at the 700 level 2||4|

 A grade of C- or better is required in all major coursework.
 Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or at least eight weeks in a summer study program.
 For students spending one semester abroad, two or three of the five upper-level courses are normally taken in Durham.
-For students spending an academic year abroad, three or four of the five upper-level courses are normally taken in Durham.
+For students spending a whole academic year abroad, one or two of the five upper-level courses are normally taken in Durham.
 LLC 791 Methods of Foreign Language Teaching does not count for major credit; LLC 791 Methods of Foreign Language Teaching is recommended as an elective and required for teacher certification.

 The required minimum overall GPA in major coursework is 2.0.